Source code for exovetter.vetters

 [docs] def plot(self): # pragma: no cover self.run(self.tce, self.tpf, plot=True)

 [docs] class VizTransits(BaseVetter): """Class to return the number of transits that exist.
-It primarily plots all the transits on one figure along with a folded transit. """ def __init__(self, lc_name="flux", max_transits=10, transit_only=False, smooth=10, transit_plot=False, folded_plot=False): """ Parameters ---------- lc_name : str Name of the flux array in the ``lightkurve`` object. max_transits : bool Total number of transits to plot. transit_only : bool Zoom in on the transit smooth : type description transit_plot : bool Whether or not to show the transit plot folded_plot : bool Wheter or not to show the folded plot Attributes ---------- tce : tce object tce object is a dictionary that contains information about the tce to vet, like period, epoch, duration, depth. metrics : dict VizTransits result dictionary populated by :meth:`run`. """ self.lc_name = lc_name self.max_transits = max_transits self.transit_only = transit_only self.transit_plot = transit_plot self.folded_plot = folded_plot self.smooth = smooth self.tce = None self.metrics = None self.lc = None
+It primarily plots all the transits on one figure along with a folded transit. """ def __init__(self, lc_name="flux", max_transits=10, transit_only=False, smooth=10, transit_plot=False, folded_plot=False): """ Parameters ---------- lc_name : str Name of the flux array in the ``lightkurve`` object. max_transits : bool Total number of transits to plot. transit_only : bool Zoom in on the transit smooth : type Number of points across 3 in-transit durations for a 1DBoxkernel.
+Default is 10.
+None will turn off smoothing. transit_plot : bool Whether or not to show the transit plot folded_plot : bool Wheter or not to show the folded plot Attributes ---------- tce : tce object tce object is a dictionary that contains information about the tce to vet, like period, epoch, duration, depth. metrics : dict VizTransits result dictionary populated by :meth:`run`. """ self.lc_name = lc_name self.max_transits = max_transits self.transit_only = transit_only self.transit_plot = transit_plot self.folded_plot = folded_plot self.smooth = smooth self.tce = None self.metrics = None self.lc = None

 [docs] def run(self, tce, lightcurve, plot=False): """Runs viz_transits.plot_all_transits to populate the vetter object.
 Parameters ---------- tce : tce object tce object is a dictionary that contains information about the tce to vet, like period, epoch, duration, depth. lightcurve : lightkurve object lightkurve object with the time and flux of the data to use for vetting. plot: bool option to show folded and unfolded plot.
 If true both will show.
 Returns ------------ metrics : dict centroid result dictionary containing the following: num_transits : Number of transits with data in transit (3*duration). """ if plot == True: run_transit_plot = True run_folded_plot = True else: run_transit_plot = self.transit_plot run_folded_plot = self.folded_plot self.tce = tce self.lc = lightcurve time, flux, time_offset_str = lightkurve_utils.unpack_lk_version( lightcurve, self.lc_name) # noqa: E50 period_days = tce["period"].to_value(u.day) time_offset_q = getattr(exo_const, time_offset_str) epoch = tce.get_epoch(time_offset_q).to_value(u.day) duration_days = tce["duration"].to_value(u.day) depth = tce["depth"] n_has_data = viz_transits.plot_all_transits(time, flux, period_days, epoch, duration_days, depth, max_transits=self.max_transits, transit_only=self.transit_only, plot=run_transit_plot, units="d") viz_transits.plot_fold_transit(time, flux, period_days, epoch, depth, duration_days, smooth=self.smooth, transit_only=self.transit_only, plot=run_folded_plot, units="d") self.metrics = {"num_transits": n_has_data} return self.metrics